lsulibraries/xperiments_bash/tsv_populator/readme.md

 `python3 auto_drush_migrate.py`

-check the contents of migrate_coll file
+check the contents of drush-coll-migrate file it should have as many lines as you have zip files.